What is Sthan?

 ANAROCK's own reading, attributed to vice-chairman Santhosh Kumar, is that this reflects a shift from a seller-driven market to a more cautious, selective, luxury-led one: buyers moving faster on value homes and deliberating longer on the most expensive.
 That's a useful, sourced signal — but notice what it is and isn't.
 It tells you how long conversion takes and how that's changing; it does not give you a "X% of site visits convert" benchmark, because that number isn't what the public data measures.

-Why conversion-rate benchmarks are scarce — and risky to borrow
+Why are conversion-rate benchmarks scarce — and risky to borrow?

 If you go looking for "site-visit-to-booking conversion rate in India," you'll find numbers.
 Be careful with almost all of them.
 In researching this post, the percentage figures we could find were either a decade old, drawn from a single developer's pandemic-era commentary, or — most often — published by tour-software and CRM vendors with no cited study behind them.
 Several widely-repeated "virtual tours increase conversion by X%" stats trace to vendor blogs, and at least one attributed a figure to a major consultancy that doesn't appear to have published it.